-Fabrice Du Welz raised quite a few heads when he released Calvaire.
-Not only are Belgian horror films a rare commodity, for a freshman effort Calvaire felt surprisingly mature and focused.
+Fabrice Du Welz raised quite a few heads when he released The Ordeal.
+Not only are Belgian horror films a rare commodity, for a freshman effort The Ordeal felt surprisingly mature and focused.
 Clearly this wasn't some kind of semi-professional one-off, but a film that bared the director's lasting intentions.
-Genre fans were pretty disappointed when Du Welz' follow-up (Vinyan) didn't turn out to be a straight horror flick, but at least they'll always have Calvaire to revisit.
+Genre fans were pretty disappointed when Du Welz' follow-up (Vinyan) didn't turn out to be a straight horror flick, but at least they'll always have The Ordeal to revisit.

-Calvaire (or The Ordeal) is just what it promises to be for main character Marc Stevens, a low-ranking singer who travels between retirement homes and small fairs to earn a few bucks.
-Untalented folk like that actually make up a big part of our local "artists", Calvaire is Du Welz' way to take revenge for their horribly constructed and badly worded attempts at music that bother unsuspecting people watching TV or trying to do grocery shopping.
+The Ordeal is just what it promises to be for main character Marc Stevens, a low-ranking singer who travels between retirement homes and small fairs to earn a few bucks.
+Untalented folk like that actually make up a big part of our local "artists", The Ordeal is Du Welz' way to take revenge for their horribly constructed and badly worded attempts at music that bother unsuspecting people watching TV or trying to do grocery shopping.

-To make sure Calvaire looked its very best, Du Welz claimed the skills of now famous cinematographer Benoît Debie (Innocence, Irréversible, Vinyan, Enter The Void), without a doubt one of my favorite visual magicians.
-His work for Calvaire is superb, capturing the dreary and misty surroundings of the Belgian Ardens.
+To make sure The Ordeal looked its very best, Du Welz claimed the skills of now famous cinematographer Benoît Debie (Innocence, Irréversible, Vinyan, Enter The Void), without a doubt one of my favorite visual magicians.
+His work for The Ordeal is superb, capturing the dreary and misty surroundings of the Belgian Ardennes.
 There are some superbly shot scenes hidden away, particularly in the second half of the film.
 Not only the camera work itself, but also the use of color and light is sublime and help to set the ideal atmosphere for Marc's trying adventure.

 The acting too is A-grade.
 Laurent Lucas does a stellar job as the unfortunate Stevens, but its Jackie Berroyer that shines as Bartel.
 His facial expressions and subtle mannerisms really make his character a true sight to behold.
 He's a sick little puppy, but at the same time he has a certain air of sadness and loneliness that elevates his character above most horror icons.
 To top it off, there's Philippe Nahon making a small but noteworthy appearance as head of the local community.

-Calvaire is not so much a true horror film as it features little gore, nor is it very tense or scary.
-Instead you get a truly amusing dark comedy where the main characters is punished for his artistic crimes.
+The Ordeal is not so much a true horror film as it features little gore, nor is it very tense or scary.
+Instead, you get a truly amusing dark comedy where the main characters is punished for his artistic crimes.
 Stevens finds himself amongst a bunch of freaks and weirdos who provide the perfect setting for some absurd and pretty sick form of humor.
 The poor man goes through hell, but you can only smirk at the crap Stevens has to endure.

-Not everyone is going to appreciate Calvaire's particular sense of humor, for some it may be a little too absurd at times (the midgets are a good example, so is the bar dance), but if it suits you then Du Welz' film is easily one of the best in its genre.
-It's beautifully shot, consciously directed, perfectly acted and a perfect mix of a twisted backwards horror with a dark and nasty comedy.
+Not everyone is going to appreciate The Ordeal's particular sense of humor, for some it may be a little too absurd at times (the midgets are a good example, so is the bar dance), but if it suits you then Du Welz' film is easily one of the best in its genre.
+It's beautifully shot, consciously directed and perfectly acted, serving twisted hinterland horror with a dark and nasty comedy edge.
+And it's all executed to perfection.
 Fabrice Du Welz may not be the most prolific of directors, but when he releases a film he makes sure it counts.